 Whether you wake up in the morning with a shower or take one to relax before bed, your shower space should leave you feeling good.
 If you’re less than thrilled with your current space, it might be time to consider a shower remodel.
-There are many options to think about when it comes to shower designs, from shower size, to tiling, to colors.
+There are many options to think about when it comes to shower designs, from shower size, to tiling, to colors and flooring.
 Before starting the shower remodel, here are some important questions to ask yourself to make sure you get the perfect shower for your home:

 What kind of enclosure design do I want for my new shower?

 Depending on your style and needs, different enclosure designs are better than others.
 Curb-less or barrier-free showers are all the rage right now and great for someone with mobility limitations, but you might need to consider a step-up shower for spaces that can’t support any structural changes to the floor joints underneath the shower.
 If you have a small bathroom, a corner shower without a tub could help maximize bathroom space.

 Shower material choices are many and varied, with prices that range from economical to extravagant.
 Tile, stone, fiberglass and acrylic are just some of the choices, and all have their benefits.
 If your shower is going to have any curved walls or benches, think about going with a smaller tile or fiberglass enclosure.
 Looking for that wow factor?
 Consider slabs of marble or a complex tile design.
 Having a professional install these materials ensures the job is done quickly and correctly, saving you from DIY cosmetic or structural mistakes that can cause future water damage.